starling021/rat-n/README.md

-    Mouse Framework is an iOS and macOS post exploitation surveillance framework that gives you a command line session with extra functionality between you and a target machine with simple Mouse payload.
+    Mouse Framework is an iOS and macOS post exploitation surveillance framework that gives you a command line session with extra functionality between you and a target machine with simple Mouse Payload.
 Mouse gives you the power and convenience of uploading and downloading files, tab completion, taking pictures, location tracking, shell command execution, escalating privileges, password retrieval, and much more.